Your first stepTech starts here

 Maybe we have the answer

-During their basic studies at Campus 19, students learn the fundamentals of coding.
+During their basic studies at 42 Belgium, students learn the fundamentals of coding.
 C gives this the best base: through learning the language in their basic studies students get an understanding of how to think like a coder.
 C as a language also demands the coder to be independent and to understand how the code works on a fundamental level.
 After learning the ins and outs of C, students will understand what lies beneath any coding concept and how they really work.

 Does the school organize any activities?